Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 - You can read more tips about improving your score in the Hiring Headquarters.
 This blog post also has additional info about the calculations.

 - No Earnings – In general, when a contract fails to lead to any earnings your JSS will be negatively impacted.
+Jobs that lack earnings and have positive outcomes will be excluded from JSS.

 - No Feedback – Contracts with no client feedback, including ones you ended or left open and inactive, do not affect your score unless you have excessive contracts with no feedback.